PostsDesert/wholemeal/design.md

 		- Sign out + Delete Account (and Data) + Get Data

 ### Done
+Overall:
+- The layout should respect the iOS safe areas on PWA.

 Combo Page
 - The combo page should show the auth button in the top right
 - On small width devices, the text should look like it does on the large width devices.
 Right now it gets way too small and narrow.